opensearch-project/opensearch-cli/docs/guide/usage.md

 1. The base call to the `opensearch-cli` program.

-1. The top-level command, which typically corresponds to OpenDistro plugins supported by the opensearch-cli.
+1. The top-level command, which typically corresponds to OpenSearch plugins supported by the opensearch-cli.

 1. The subcommand that specifies which operation to perform.